radaniba/studyGroup/lessons/README.md

 the problems you are trying to solve with your programming tool to those of general interest.

+## Start of with the motivation for what you are teaching

+What problem can the tool you are teaching solve?
+Why is that tool ideal for solving that problem?
+Spending 2-5 minutes on the motivation for learning the tool and setting up the problem is essential to engage your learners.

 ## No lecture slides, just live demos

 It's much more engaging if you demonstrate the code you're presenting as opposed to just